 In parallel with the recorded increase in use of NNIs there have been increasing concerns and debate about the potential negative effects of these insecticides on non-target organisms, particularly on bees.
 Against this background, in some countries legislators and politicians have been faced with a need to make decisions on the future registration of some or all of this class of insecticides.

 Although there have been a number of recent reviews published about the potential environmental impacts of NNIs, many have focused on bees and most have not been conducted systematically.
-The systematic map with which EviEM will be involved will have a broader scope than bees alone, focusing on all non-target organisms, and will also include socioeconomic consequences of not using NNIs.
-Neonocotinoid insecticides considered in this systematic map include imidacloprid, thiamethoxam, clothianidin, dinotefuran, acetamiprid, thiacloprid and sulfoxaflor.
+The systematic map with which EviEM has been involved will have a broader scope than bees alone, focusing on all non-target organisms, and will also include socioeconomic consequences of not using NNIs.
+Neonicotinoid insecticides considered in this systematic map include imidacloprid, thiamethoxam, clothianidin, dinotefuran, acetamiprid, thiacloprid and sulfoxaflor.

 The primary objective of the study is to systematically collate and map all the research evidence regarding:

 - Adverse effects on non-target organisms (lethal and sub-lethal effects) and exposure via occurrence of NNIs in various parts of the environment (e.g. pollen, nectar, soil, water, etc.).

 - Potential environmental, economic, and socio-economic consequences of a ban on this class of insecticides.

 The systematic map will provide a broad overview of the available research and describe the volume and key characteristics of the research.
 It will also identify evidence clusters and knowledge gaps.
 The systematic map will not include findings of relevant studies but will present meta-data on study setting and experimental design.
 One of the key outputs of a systematic map is a searchable database that will enable users to select studies relevant to sub-topics of interest.